-When the investment is disposed or determined to be impaired, the cumulative gains or losses recognized as other comprehensive income is reclassified from equity to the Company statement of comprehensive income as reclassification adjustment.
-The amount of the cumulative loss that is to be reclassified from equity to the Company statement of comprehensive income is the difference between the acquisition cost (net of any principal repayment and amortization) and current fair value, less any impairment loss on that financial assets previously recognized in the Company statement of comprehensive income.
+When the investment is disposed or determined to be impaired, the cumulative gains or losses recognized as other comprehensive income is reclassified from other comprehensive income in equity to profit or loss as reclassification adjustment.
+The amount of the cumulative loss that is to be reclassified from equity to profit or loss is the difference between the acquisition cost (net of any principal repayment and amortization) and current fair value, less any impairment loss on that financial assets previously recognized in the Company's statement of comprehensive income.

-Interest earned on the investments is reported as interest income using the effective interest rate method.
-Dividends earned on investments are recognized in the Company statement of comprehensive income when the right of payment has been established.
-These financial assets are classified as noncurrent assets unless the intention is to dispose of such assets within twelve (12) months from the end of reporting date.
+Interests earned on the investments are reported as interest income using the effective interest method.
+Dividends earned on investments are recognized in the Statement of comprehensive income when the right of payment has been established.
+These financial assets are classified as noncurrent assets unless the intention is to dispose of such assets within twelve (12) months from the end of reporting period.